GRRR: Studio Edition DETAILS & FAQ

 All of our camp hours will be highly interactive and include as many movement based activities as possible.
 We have shortened our camp hours to help accommodate fewer screen time hours.
-We’re also scheduling 15 minute breaks between all activities to give campers breaks to stretch, move around, etc. We’re also excited to have most of camp be live through video chatting platforms (like Zoom or Google Meet) so that campers will be engaging in interactive content.
+We’re also scheduling 15 minute breaks between all activities to give campers breaks to stretch, move around, etc. We’re also excited to have most of camp be live via Zoom so that campers will be engaging in interactive content.

 How will you ensure my camper’s safety in the online setting?

 As per usual, all of our teachers and staff will undergo background checks to ensure your campers safety.
 And, campers will never be in a video chat alone with one adult.
 There will always be at least one other camper and/or teacher.

 We’ll be using privacy settings of our video chatting platforms to ensure that only our campers and teachers can enter the video calls.